 Rehabilitation engineering may involve relatively simple observations of how workers perform tasks, and then making accommodations to eliminate further injuries and discomfort.
-On the other end of the spectrum, more complex rehabilitation engineering is the design of sophisticated brain computer interfaces that allow a severely disabled individual to operate computers, and other assistive devices simply by thinking about the task they want to perform.
+On the other end of the spectrum, more complex rehabilitation engineering is the design of sophisticated brain computer interfaces

 An individual writes sentences with his thoughts using a brain-computer interface system.

-Source: Michael Goldfarb, Vanderbilt Universita

-Source: The Wadsworth Center, New York State Department of Health Rehabilitation engineers also develop and improve rehabilitation methods used by individuals to regain functions lost due to disease or injury, such as limb (arm and or leg) mobility following a stroke or a joint replacement.
+Source: The Wadsworth Center, New York State Department of Health

+Rehabilitation engineers also develop and improve rehabilitation methods used by individuals to regain functions lost due to disease or injury, such as limb (arm and or leg) mobility following a stroke or a joint replacement.